 If you’re wondering whether to stay in Osaka or Kyoto as a base to explore the area then have a read of my post on why I think Osaka is a better city to stay than Kyoto.

-A friend of mine Patrick who is an expert on travels in Japan contributed the Kobe and Himeji castle recommendations.
+A friend Patrick, who is a regular visitor to Japan and an expert on the country, contributed the Kobe and Himeji sections.